 Please click here to go to Practice Policies where you can view the Non Attendance Policy.

-The reception and dispensary at Chulmleigh are open Monday to Friday from 8:30am to 1.00pm, 2.00pm to 6:00pm.
+The reception at Chulmleigh are open Monday to Friday from 8:30am to 6:00pm, the dispensary are open from 8.30am to 6.30pm.
 They are closed at weekends and on bank holidays.